algolia/docsearch/docs/src/behavior.md

 ---

 Our JS library `docsearch.js` is a wrapper of the [autocomplete.js][1] library.
-This library will listen to keystrokes in the search input, query Algolia, and display the results in a dropdown.
-Everything is already configured for you to work with DocSearch, but it also exposes configuration options you can use to go even further.
+This library will listen to every keystrokes in the search input, query Algolia, and display the results in a dropdown.
+Everything is already configured for you to work with DocSearch.
+Our UI library also exposes configuration options you can use to go even further.
+You will empower Algolia.

 ## `appId`

-If you're [running the DocSearch crawler on your own][2], you'll need to define your application ID using the `appId` key.
+If you're [running the DocSearch crawler on your own][2], you'll need to define your own application ID using the `appId` key.
 If you're using the free hosted version, you don't need to add anything.

 ```javascript